alythobani/obsidian-callout-commands/README.md

 ### Select text after inserting callout (default: off)

 > [!NOTE]
-> This setting only affects the behavior of the `Wrap lines in X callout` command *when no text is initially selected*.
+> This setting only affects what `Wrap lines in X callout` does *when no text is initially selected*.

 When enabled, callout text will be automatically selected after insertion, even if no text was initially selected (i.e. when inserting a fresh callout or wrapping the current line).
 Keep this setting disabled if you'd prefer to be able to immediately start typing content after inserting/wrapping.
 Enable this setting if you'd prefer to be able to immediately run `Remove callout from selected lines` instead (useful for switching between callout types):